neil-gallagher/directed-spectrum/README.md

         Wilson's spectral factorization of the data cross-spectral density matrix.
 'AR' fits an autoregressive model to the data.
         Defaults to 'Wilson'.
+* `order` : int or 'aic', optional
+        Autoregressive model order.
+If 'aic', used Akaike Information Criterion to automatically determine model order.
+Used only when estimator is 'AR'.
+Defaults to 'aic'.
 * `max_iter` : int, optional
         Max number of Wilson factorization iterations.
 If factorization does not converge before reaching this value, directed spectrum